N4SJAMK/locust-contriboard/README.md

 ### Control panel

-Now you can enter locust control panel with browser by navigating to masters ip address and port :8089
+If running locust with multiple machines you can enter locust control panel with browser by navigating to masters ip address and port :8089